Social Media for Writers: Practical Tips and Tricks

 Unlike Facebook, re-tweeting is OK on twitter.
 But make sure you are only re-tweeting things relevant to your writing.
 Don’t spam and don’t click-bait.
 Re-tweet from fellow writers you follow and want to connect with.

-Engage in conversations if someone engages you through a tweet chain, but always, stay on topic.
+Engage in conversations if someone engages you through a tweet chain, but always stay on topic.

-Rather than text, Instagram emphasizes images.
+Rather than text, Instagram emphasizes visual content.
 Each post focuses on one or more photos or videos.
-There’s also space for expansive text, but the images take center stage.
+There’s also space for expansive text, but the images take center stage on this social network.

 Best Approach